gotodeepak1122/enviroCar-server/docs/developer-guide/index.md

 ## RDF API ##

-Additional resources can be linked by implementing the interface `RDFLinker<T>` for the entity type `T`:
+Additional resources can be linked by implementing the interface `RDFLinker<T>` for the org.envirocar.server.etl.entity type `T`:

 ```java
 import javax.ws.rs.core.UriBuilder;